emfcamp/Website/README.md

 ## Getting Started

-The only supported way to develop is to use [Docker](https://docker.com/) with Docker Compose (on Linux you'll need to install [Docker Compose](https://docs.docker.com/compose/install/) separately).
+The only supported way to develop is to use [Docker](https://docker.com/) with Docker Compose (on Linux you'll need to install [Docker Compose](https://docs.docker.com/compose/install/) separately) version 1.24.0 or newer.

 [Lazydocker](https://github.com/jesseduffield/lazydocker) is highly recommended to monitor the containers.